Arjunkhera/Notes/programming/javascript/outtake.md

 })()
 ```
 1. If you want to hide any variable or functionality, then use functions
-2. A variable inside the function is garabge collected after the function is invoked
+2. A variable inside the function is garbage collected after the function is invoked
 3. Closures are way of extending the life of variable outside the function life

 **How does a closure work**